v8/v8.dev/src/features/atomics.md

 tweet: '1309118447377358848'
 ---

 [`Atomics.wait`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/wait) and [`Atomics.notify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/notify) are low-level synchronization primitives useful for implementing mutexes and other means of synchronization.
-However, since `Atomics.wait` is blocking, it’s not possible to call it on the main thread (trying to do so will throw a `TypeError`).
+However, since `Atomics.wait` is blocking, it’s not possible to call it on the main thread (trying to do so throws a `TypeError`).

 Starting from version 8.7, V8 supports a non-blocking version, [`Atomics.waitAsync`](https://github.com/tc39/proposal-atomics-wait-async/blob/master/PROPOSAL.md), which is also usable on the main thread.